 4. Meeting with the BEES

 We even take a selfie with them.
-They didn’t mind but we didn’t disturb them too much because they are busy.
+They didn’t mind but we didn’t disturb them too much because they were busy.
 You don’t want them irritated mind.

 5. Souvenir Shop

-One thing I also loved about this tour is getting to know more of the farm’s advocacy to farm and how they were able to help a lot of people around their community and other farmers who helped them supply their raw ingredients.
-The tour guide has done a good job too!
+One thing I also loved about this tour was getting to know more about the farm’s advocacy and how they were able to help a lot of people around their community and other farmers who helped them supply their raw ingredients.
+The tour guide has done a good job too! ![]()

 That’s more or less what you will get on availing their 30 peso tour which is scheduled every 30 minutes from 8 am until 4 pm.